-In 2012 Thomas received the Hazel R. McClymont Distinguished Teaching Fellow Award from the College of Arts and Sciences at the University of Nebraska, the highest award for teaching in the College.
-Thomas was also named a Mead Honored Faculty member in the College of Arts and Sciences at the University of Virginia in 2004-05 in recognition for outstanding undergraduate teaching.
+A dedicated teacher and mentor, Will was Chair of the Department of History and guided the department to the University-wide Departmental Teaching Award in 2017.
+Will received the Hazel R. McClymont Distinguished Teaching Fellow Award in 2012 from the College of Arts and Sciences at Nebraska, the highest award for teaching in the College.
+He was named a Mead Honored Faculty member in the College of Arts and Sciences at the University of Virginia in 2004-05 in recognition for his dedication to undergraduate teaching.

 Will has published essays in Civil War History, The Journal of Historical Geography, The New York Times, The Washington Post, EDUCAUSE Review, and Inside Higher Education.
 He is a graduate of Trinity College (Connecticut) and received his M.A. and Ph.D. in History from the University of Virginia.
 He currently serves on the National Historical Publications and Records Commission of the National Archives and Records Administration.